 What to Expect

 The duration of each session depends on the medication being administered and your specific needs.
 Regardless of how long it takes, at Infusion Associates, our staff is fully committed to making sure the experience is as comfortable as possible.
-You can bring a book or magazine, and receive infusions in a reclining chair.
+You can bring your laptop, a book or magazine, and receive your infusions in a reclining chair.
 We provide blankets and free Wi-Fi, and you can listen to music or watch a movie.
-You can also have the peace of mind that comes from having either a doctor or nurse practitioner monitoring the transfusion.
+You can also have the peace of mind that comes from having either a doctor or nurse practitioner monitoring the infusion.

 Can you go to the bathroom during an infusion treatment?